-- Every student who has a current application on file will be given a registration date and time.
+Every student who has a current application on file will be given a registration date and time.
 You can view your registration date/time on your MY VCCCD portal.
 If you have not attended Oxnard College (or a college within our District) for more than two semesters, you will need to complete a new application.
-After applying, completing the three steps of the enrollment process (assessment testing, orientation and creating an education plan) will ensure you have the earliest possible registration date.
-The assessment test information can be found at http://www.oxnardcollege.edu/departments/student-services/matriculation/assessment-testing-information, the online orientation can be done via your portal (on the MY SUCCESS tab), and the education plan can be completed with a counselor.
+After applying, completing the three steps of the enrollment process (English & math Placement, orientation and creating an education plan) will ensure you have the earliest possible registration date.
+The Placements are typically done by your application to the college (if not, speak with a counselor), the online orientation can be done via your portal (on the MY SUCCESS tab), and the education plan can be completed with a counselor.

 How do I request an evaluation of classes I have taken at other Colleges/Universities in the United States?

-- You must first submit the official transcripts from all Colleges/Universities attended to the Oxnard College A&R Office.
-You can submit these in person or via mail.
+You must first submit the official transcripts from all Colleges/Universities attended to the Oxnard College A&R Office.
+You can submit these in person or via mail to:

 4000 South Rose Ave